GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  * 0x13: HIGH_LOSS
  * 0x14: EXCESSIVE_SPURIOUS_TRAFFIC
  * 0x15: MAX_STREAMS_EXCEEDED

+(Author's note TODO: consider whether that these reasons should be added to the QUIC Transport Error Codes registry ({{Section 22.5 of RFC9000}}) instead of defining a new registry specific to multicast.)

 For frames of type TBD-0c, the Reason Code is left to the application, as described in {{Section 20.2 of RFC9000}}